carbon-language/carbon-lang/polly/docs/UsingPollyWithClang.rst

 .. warning::

-  Warning: clang/LLVM/Polly need to be in sync (compiled from the same SVN revision).
+  Warning: clang/LLVM/Polly need to be in sync (compiled from the same revision).

 Make Polly available from Clang